Minneapolis Truck Accident Attorney

 If you or a loved one needs assistance from a skilled and experienced legal advocate after suffering serious injuries in a truck accident, reach out to Butwinick Injury Law.
 Attorney Bob Butwinick brings over 25 years of experience to every case, offering truck accident victims compassionate, individualized attention and a proactive approach that prepares their case for trial right from the start.
 Our clients work directly with Attorney Butwinick, not a case manager, giving them comfort and peace of mind knowing that our firm is truly on their side and has their best interests at heart.
 To date, we have recovered over $10 million for injury victims and proudly sport an A+ rating with the Better Business Bureau, further bolstering our proven track record of achieving favorable outcomes for those who trust their case to us.

-- Lost Load Accidents: When cargo is improperly secured and falls onto the road, it can strike or cause other vehicles to crash.
+- Lost Load Accidents: Lost load accidents occur when cargo is not properly secured and falls onto the roadway.

 While some truck accidents are unavoidable, most result from human error, mechanical failure, or negligence.
 Common causes of truck accidents in Minnesota include: